 Open a Swimm Playlist and you’ll see that at the bottom of every page, there’s an option to mark it as read.
 You can begin reviewing a Playlist and stop at any point.
 Swimm will always keep track of where you’ve left off.

-How to add a Playlist to a doc and/or add another Playlist
+How to link to a Playlist from within a doc

 Choose "Playlist" and navigate to the Playlist you'd like to select.